boschrexroth/ctrlx-automation-sdk/doc/package-assets.md

           {
               "id": "examplestore",
               "title": "Example Store",
-              "description": "This is only an example store for documentation purposes."
+              "description": "This is only an example store for documentation purposes.", "scopesR":[
+                "example.permission.r"
+              ],
+              "scopesRWX":[
+                "example.permission.rwx"
+              ]
           }
       ],
     ```